pairshaped/curlingio-docs/docs/event-management/scores.md

 * Scoring each end.
 * Setting which team has the first hammer (last shot in first end).
 * Choosing the rock color for each team.
+* If a game is tied after all ends have been played (10), we will keep adding new ends until one team scores, or until you set the result to "Tied".

 ## Open Source